This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 It relates to death, judgment, and the soul’s final destiny and humankind.

-Eschatology means studying the end times or end-time events in the Bible.
+Eschatology means the study of the end times or end-time events in the Bible.

 Eschatology starts (and ends) with what God has done.
 And is doing for all of us through His Son, Jesus Christ.